craigfrancis/framework/framework/0.1/doc/notes/white-site.md

 As we don't want to waste time creating lots of view files, we can get the framework to use a standard view automatically.

-Todo this, first create the generic view file:
+To do this, first create the generic view file:

 	/app/library/view/place-holder.ctp